 The notable distinction of the Ukrainian anti-bribery and anti-corruption legislation is that it has never clearly distinguished between corruption and bribery.
-For instance, the Anti-Corruption Law contains provisions directly or indirectly related to bribery (e.g. gifts to Officials, payment of charitable contributions, membership of NGOs, etc.).
-Moreover, in 2013, the legal notions of 'bribe' and 'bribery' were eliminated from the Ukrainian law and replaced with the notion of 'unjustified benefits', (i.e. the term 'bribery' is no longer used under Ukrainian law).
+For instance, the Anti- Corruption Law contains provisions directly or indirectly related to bribery (e.g. gifts to officials, payment of charitable contributions, membership of NGOs, etc.) and the legal meaning of the bribery notion under the FCPA is mostly covered by the corruption- related crimes of the Criminal Code (e.g. corruption payments to the officers of private companies and persons rendering public services, exercising undue influence, giving unjustified benefits to officials, etc.).
+However, the legal notions of 'bribe' and 'bribery' were eliminated from the Ukrainian law a few years ago and replaced with the notion of 'unjustified benefits', (i.e. the term 'bribery' is no longer used under Ukrainian law).
 Therefore, the words 'anti-corruption legislation' or 'anti-corruption legal framework' will be a sufficient equivalent of bribery in the meaning of the FCPA and the UKBA.

 Subjects of liability for corruption offences, corruption and corruption offence

 The term 'Officials' is not defined in the Anti-Corruption Law per se.
 However, it speaks of the 'individuals authorised to perform state or local government functions' and covers government officials, as well as public servants and local government officers.